 Using teeth as tools can damage enamel, as well.
 Take a moment to fetch scissors before tearing a package or ripping duct tape with your teeth.
 Do you really want to take a chance on chipping a tooth just to open a package of lunchmeat?

 Chewing ice and hard candy can also impair enamel.
-If you simply must have sugar, soft candy is best as long as it is not left to sit on teeth for long period of time.
-If your molars are packed with gummy candy, it can bring about cavities which erode enamel just as capably as chipping it with hard candy.
+If you simply must have sugar, soft candy is best as long as it is not left to sit on your teeth for a long period of time.
+If your molars are packed with gummy candy, it can bring about cavities that erode enamel just as capably as chipping it with hard candy.
 Many of the old-school hard candies we enjoyed as kids now come in soft versions.
 Enjoy them sparingly because constant sugar is bad for teeth.
 Period.

 Contact Timothy G. Mahoney DDS:

 Location (Tap to open in Google Maps):